icp4a/cp4ba-azure-marketplace/README.md

 # cp4ba-azure-marketplace

-Artifacts for deploying CP4BA in Azure Marketplace
+Artifacts for deploying CP4BA in Azure Marketplace.